MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 **Operating System:** Red Hat Enterprise Linux 6.0, 6.1, 6.2, 6.3, 6.4, 6.5, 6.6, or 6.7.
 Only 64-bit operating systems are supported.
 (For HDP 1.3.0 systems *only*, RHEL 5.x operating systems are also supported.)

-**Memory:** A minimum of 4GB of RAM is required for Microsoft R Server; 8GB or more are recommended.
-Hadoop itself has substantial memory requirements; see your Hadoop distribution’s documentation for specific recommendations
+**Memory:** A minimum of 8 GB of RAM is required for Microsoft R Server; 16 GB or more are recommended.
+Hadoop itself has substantial memory requirements; see your Hadoop distribution’s documentation for specific recommendations.

-**Disk Space:** A minimum of 500MB of disk space is required on each node for RRE installation.
+**Disk Space:** A minimum of 500 MB of disk space is required on each node for RRE installation.
 Hadoop itself has substantial disk space requirements; see your Hadoop distribution’s documentation for specific recommendations.

 ## Download Microsoft R Components